davidseve/cloud-native-deployment-strategies/README.md

 After the pipeline finished this will be the `Shop` status:
 ![Shop step 2](images/blue-green-step-2.png)
-We can see that now Products is calling Discounts online application.
+We can see that now offline `Products` is calling `Discounts` online application.
 ```json
 "discountInfo":{
    "discounts":[...],